-Crop rotation is an ancient farming practice that has been used by farmers since the BC Centuries.
-Crop rotation is defined as the intentional planting of different types of crops in different parts of the field and at different seasons in a sequential manner.
-It also entails not choosing to plant anything at all in a given season and allow the land to rejuvenate while bare until the next season.
+Crop rotation is an ancient farming practice used by farmers since the BC century.
+It’s defined as the intentional planting of different types of crops in different parts of the field and at different seasons sequentially.
+It also entails choosing not to plant anything in a given season and allowing the land to rejuvenate while bare until the next season.

 Advantages of Crop Rotation